cyril279/cyril279.github.io/hardware/cutter.md

 # Direct launch
 distrobox-enter --name inkcutBox -- ~/.local/bin/inkcut
 ```
-Since we took the time/effort to export the container bin/inkcut, we can also simply type `inkcut` to a terminal prompt.
+We can also simply type `inkcut` to a terminal prompt,
+taking advantage of the (conditionally wrapped) `.local/bin/inkcut` file exported from `inkcutBox`

 Successful launch?
 Great!
 Let's add an entry/icon for the graphical launcher.